-No loans were made to key management personnel including their personally related entities during the financial year ended 30 June 2020 and no loans were outstanding at the end of the prior period.
-CEO advanced a short term interest free loan to the Company of \$150,000 during the year.
-At 30 June 2020 loans outstanding to related entities of the CEO were \$100,448 inclusive of accrued interest charge at 10% p.a. after payment of \$19,000 during the year.
+No loans were made to key management personnel including their personally related entities during the financial year ended 30 June 2021 and no loans were outstanding at the end of the prior period.
+During the year the Company repaid \$106,000 (net), being part of short-term interest free loan advanced by related entities of the CEO in previous years.
+At 30 June 2021 loans outstanding to related entities of the CEO were approximately \$162,000 inclusive of accrued interest charge at 10% p.a. on a \$62,000 portion of the advance, for the financial year.